HarshRohila/react-custom-events/README.md

 });
 ```

-No need to remove event listener, it used react useEffect hook to remove listener on component unmount
+No need to remove event listener, it uses react's useEffect hook to remove listener on component unmount

-And no need to worry about where component is present in dom, these events can be sent and listened anywhere
+And no need to worry about where component is present in dom, these events can be sent and listened to anywhere

 ##### Notes